- Gaze out over Cape Town from atop Table Mountain

 Day 7: Cape Town to Johannesburg & African Dinner

-Today you will transfer from Cape Town to Johannesburg with a short but beautiful domestic flight.
-Check in to your accommodation in Johannesburg, then head out for a full day in the city.
+Today you will transfer from Cape Town to Johannesburg with a short domestic flight.
+Check into your accommodation in Johannesburg, then head out for a full day in the city.
 Your overnight options range from the historic township of Soweto to the trendy suburbs and city center that are packed with various art galleries, restaurants, markets, and buzzing nightlife.

 Johannesburg (also called Jozi, Jo'burg, and eGoli) is South Africa's largest city and one of the world's largest urban areas.
-The town dates back to 1886 when workers arrived to mine the large deposits of gold.
+The town dates back to 1886, when workers arrived to mine the large deposits of gold.
 Within a few years, the population of the city had ballooned, with thousands of native African and Indian workers working in the gold mining industry.
 Due to racial segregation during the Apartheid era, the workers were forced to live in separate townships outside of the city limits.
-The most famous of these are Soweto (short for South-West Township) and Lenasia, which was home to a large population of South Africans of Indian descent.
-Several prominent individuals have called the districts home, including Nelson Mandela, Mahatma Gandhi and comedian Trevor Noah.
+The most famous of these is Soweto (short for South-West Township) and Lenasia, which was home to a large population of South Africans of Indian descent.

-In the afternoon go on a walking tour of the Maboneng Precinct, a former industrial zone that has been transformed into a vibrant part of the city.
-Maboneng, a Sotho word for 'Place of Light,' is a fitting name for a neighborhood that has quickly become a center for creative urban artists.
+In the afternoon, go on a walking tour of the Maboneng Precinct, a former industrial zone that has been transformed into a vibrant part of the city.
+Maboneng, a Sotho word for "Place of Light," is a fitting name for a neighborhood that has quickly become a center for creative urban artists.
 Visit art galleries and historical museums, then head to the 50-story Carlton Center for a bird's eye view of the city.
 Alternatively, spend the afternoon visiting the sprawling Johannesburg Botanical Gardens, which grew out of a large rose garden to cover an area of 310 acres (125 ha).

 Day 8: Soweto Township Visit, Traditional Dinner, & Local Storytelling